vrchatapi/vrchatapi.github.io/content/tutorials/contribute-website.markdown

 The documentation effort is primarily divided into two projects, the [website](https://github.com/vrchatapi/vrchatapi.github.io) and the [specification](https://github.com/vrchatapi/specification).

-The `website` project contains the source code building up the website, all of the graphic resources such as images and CSS, and the Tutorials.
+The `website` project contains the source code building up the website, all the graphic resources such as images and CSS, and the Tutorials.
 This is where you want to contribute if you want to write or improve one of the tutorials.

 The `specification` is an [OpenAPI](https://swagger.io/docs/specification/about/) document specifying the API in the tiniest detail.
-OpenAPI is both a human and machine-readable format, and allows us to do a lot of cool post-processing stuff with it.
+OpenAPI is both a human and machine-readable format and allows us to do a lot of cool post-processing stuff with it.
 The primary usage is generating the entire [API documentation page](/docs/api/), but it is also used to automatically generate the several language SDK's we maintain.
-Once a new endpoint is documented it can be automatically updated on the website and in all of the SDKs at once.
+Once a new endpoint is documented it can be automatically updated on the website and in all the SDKs at once.
 This is where you want to contribute if you have found an error in the API docs or want to add a new endpoint.
 For more information, please see [Contributing to the API](/tutorials/contribute-api).

 **Pre-requisites:**
 * [VSCode](https://code.visualstudio.com/)